 As part of the design, large flexible spaces will provide unprecedented access to the Museum’s collection, new exhibitions, and host cultural and community events.

-In addition to the museum itself, new public areas and open spaces will be created for the whole community to enjoy.
+In addition to the leading science and technology museum itself, new public areas and open spaces will be created for the whole community to enjoy.

 Powerhouse Parramatta will be centrally located in Parramatta CBD on the bank of the Parramatta River between Church and Phillip Streets and Wilde Avenue.
-It will be a short walk from a range of public transport options including the Metro, Light Rail, ferry’s, busses and the Parramatta Railway Station.
+It will be a short walk from a range of public transport options including the Metro, Light Rail, ferries, buses and the Parramatta Railway Station.

-In line with the Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 3) 2021 work order, hours will include Saturdays, Sundays and public holidays between the hours of 7am and 5pm.
+Following a competitive tender process Lendlease Building has been appointed the main works contract and is set to begin early next year.
+In line with the Environmental Planning and Assessment (COVID-19 Development—Construction Work Days) Order (No 3) 2021 work order, construction hours include Saturdays, Sundays and public holidays between the hours of 7am and 5pm.
 We will take all feasible and reasonable measures to minimise noise and disruption.

 Safety is the number one priority for Infrastructure NSW and we are following all health advice in relation to construction sites.